-The attorneys at Helton, Cody & Associates, PLLC, have years of professional experience in personal injury law, and we have successfully represented many past clients in a wide range of personal injury cases in the Morganton area.
+The attorneys at Law Office of Lyndon R. Helton, PLLC, have years of professional experience in personal injury law, and we have successfully represented many past clients in a wide range of personal injury cases in the Morganton area.
 We take time to learn each client’s story to ensure we address their unique needs and concerns as their case unfolds.
 You’re likely to have many pressing legal questions in the aftermath of a dog attack, and a Morganton dog bite attorney you can trust is the best resource to consult in this situation.

 If you believe another party is responsible for injuries their pet caused to you or a loved one, it’s reasonable to assume you should be able to hold the dog owner accountable for your losses.
 Unfortunately, dog bite claims in Morganton are rarely so straightforward.
 The average person may not know how to successfully establish liability for a recent dog attack.
 They may also struggle to accurately calculate the full range of damages they can seek from the defendant.